Deltares/hydromt/docs/dev/plugin_dev/quickstart.rst

 You've discovered HydroMT and would like to use it for your own model — but you're wondering how to get started?
 This page provides guidance, best practices, and examples for creating your own HydroMT plugin.
-Before reading this, make sure you're familiar with HydroMT by reviewing at least the :ref:`intro_user_guide` and the :ref:`model_main` sections.
+Before reading this, make sure you're familiar with HydroMT by reviewing at least the :ref:`intro_user_guide` and the :ref:`Working with models <model_main>` sections.

 .. note::